 Kyle Trojahn Headshot

-You can reach me at [email protected], CV here.
+You can reach me at [email protected], resume here.

 my dog